ss2552/Guide_3DS/docs/zh_CN/troubleshooting-mset9.md

 # Troubleshooting (MSET9)

-This page offers troubleshooting advice for commonly encountered issues with the "Installing boot9strap (MSET9)", "Installing boot9strap (MSET9 CLI)" and "Installing boot9strap (MSET9 Play Store)" pages. 如果你的问题无法通过此页面提供的方法解决，请加入 [Nintendo Homebrew Discord 服务器](https://discord.gg/MWxPgEp)，使用英文描述你的问题（包括你尝试过的操作）来寻求帮助。你也可以到译者的 [QQ 群](https://stray-soul.site/index.php/qqgroup)寻求帮助，群号为 942052497。
+This page offers troubleshooting advice for commonly encountered issues with the "Installing boot9strap (MSET9)", "Installing boot9strap (MSET9 CLI)" and "Installing boot9strap (MSET9 Play Store)" pages.
+If you are unable to solve your issue with the advice on this page, please join [r/3ds on Discord](https://discord.gg/3ds) and describe your issue, including what you have already tried.

 ## MSET9 (application / script)